DeprecatedCode/redux-fractions/README.md

 export default connect<App, IState, IActions, IProps>(App, initialState, appActions)
 ```

-That's all you need to create a working app with react, redux, and fractions!
+That's all you need to create a working app with react, redux, and redux-fractions!